holy names for our dybbuk

 Holy Names for Our Dybbuk, live performance at the former Nazi Labor and Concentration Camp KL-Plaszow, Poland, 2024 (photo credit Klaudyna Schubert)

 Amid the profound grief and violence in Palestine and Israel, Holy Names for Our Dybbuk fosters a communal quest for ancestral wisdom, offering embodied guidance to heal deep-rooted traumas of the past, present, and future.
-The project premiered during the 8th annual FestivALT at the site of the former Nazi labor and concentration camp Kraków-Plaszow on June 30, 2024, and and was later performed at the POLIN Museum in Warsaw on September 25, 2024.
-Workshops have been hosted at various venues, including Der Nister in Los Angeles, Aravah Festival in Hopland, California, the Galicia Jewish Museum in Kraków, the JCC in Warsaw, and Hutownia Ruchu Dance Studio in Kraków.
+The project premiered during the 8th annual FestivALT at the site of the former Nazi labor and concentration camp Kraków-Plaszow on June 30, 2024, and was later performed at the POLIN Museum in Warsaw on September 25, 2024.
+Workshops have taken place at venues such as Der Nister in Los Angeles, the Galicia Jewish Museum in Kraków, the JCC in Warsaw, and Aravah Sukkot Festival in Hopland, CA. Weitz will host an upcoming in-person workshop at Limmud Festival in England on December 24.
+2024.
 Scroll down for more information about the workshops.

 Holy Names for Our Dybbuk, live performance at the POLIN Museum, Warsaw, Poland, 2024 (photo credit D. Matłocha/ POLIN)